 There has been much talk in the news about toxins in the environment and everyday household items.
 Not only do toxins affect humans, but they also affect protection dogs.
 The liver is the organ that contributes to removing toxins from the body.
 The liver also helps the body create clotting to stop excessive bleeding, remove waste, and store energy.
 Your personal protection dog’s liver plays a major factor in storing vitamins and producing bile to break down fat.

-The average dog needs at least 20 percent of fat in their diet.
+The average dog needs at least 20 percent of fat in its diet.
 The curcumin in turmeric has been shown to contribute to producing effective amounts of bile in dogs.
 Turmeric helps the liver to metabolize the fat in your dog’s diet so the body can use it effectively.

 Cancer Prevention and Therapy